 forumZFD in Ukraine

-In early 2017, we established our programme office in Kyiv, Ukraine, and assembled a team of international and national experts.
+In the summer of 2017, we established our programme office in Kyiv, Ukraine, and assembled a team of international and national experts.
 The second programme office in Odesa was established in early 2018.
-We plan to work with a broad range of local actors, such as civil society and grassroots organisations, women’s groups, experts, academia, media, religious leaders and individuals involved in peace and conflict transformation efforts.
+We work with a broad range of local actors, such as civil society and grassroots organisations, experts, academia, national and local authorities, art community and individuals involved in peace and conflict transformation efforts.

 Our mandate and values

 The core of our mandate is our commitment to peace and the belief that there are indeed alternatives to violence in the face of conflict.
-To this end, we promote a culture of non-violence in which conflicts are dealt with constructively according to the principles of civil conflict transformation.
-The ultimate goal of our work is to contribute to societal structures of a just and sustainable peace in our programmes and the whole world.
+We see conflicts as inevitable in all human societies, however conflicts can be dealt with in different ways.
+To transform various societal conflicts into creative and constructive forces, we promote a culture of non-violence in which conflicts are dealt with constructively according to the principles of civil conflict transformation.
+The ultimate goal of our work is to contribute to the creation of a just and sustainable peace in our programme countries and beyond.

 How we work